SeanGormann/llm_recovery/README.md

 ### Why This Is Important
 Delving into the mechanics of prompt engineering allows us to better tailor AI behaviors in applications ranging from automated content generation to AI-driven interactive systems, thereby advancing the field of natural language processing.

+## Repository Structure

+- `data_generation/` - Contains scripts and notebooks for synthetic data generation.
+- `final_checkpoint_phi_2/` - Stores final performance Lora adapters for the Phi-2 model.
+- `final_checkpoint-1000/` - Contains training checkpoint weights.
+- `data_generation.ipynb` - Shows how training data was synthetically generated, highlighting scoring based on semantic similarity.
+- `dpo_main.ipynb` - Details the training and fine-tuning process using transformer models and quantization.
+- `requirements.txt` - Lists dependencies required to run the provided code.

+## Skills Developed and Career Benefits

+This project enhanced my capabilities in several key areas:

+- **Synthetic Data Generation**: Crafting datasets that mimic real-world data to train machine learning models.
+- **Semantic Analysis**: Utilizing advanced techniques to analyze and match the semantic fidelity of model outputs to human expectations.
+- **Fine-Tuning LLMs**: Adjusting and optimizing large language models to specific tasks and datasets to improve their performance and applicability.
+- **Machine Learning Pipelines**: Designing and deploying robust NLP pipelines using state-of-the-art tools like Hugging Face’s Transformers.
+- **Prompt Engineering**: Crafting prompts that effectively guide LLMs towards generating desired textual outputs.

+These skills are crucial for advancing in careers related to AI and machine learning, especially in roles focused on developing and deploying AI solutions that interact with human language.

 ### Start and Close Dates
 - **Start Date**: February 27, 2024
 - **Close Date**: April 17, 2024